MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/cleanup-and-troubleshoot-change-tracking-sql-server.md

 #### 2. Cleanup is turned on but not running

-If auto cleanup is on, the auto cleanup thread was likely stopped due to unexpected errors.
+If auto cleanup is on, the auto cleanup thread likely stopped due to unexpected errors.
 Currently, restarting the auto cleanup thread isn't feasible.
 You must initiate a failover to a secondary server (or restart the server in the absence of a secondary), and confirm that the auto cleanup setting is enabled for the database.

 ### Auto cleanup runs but isn't making progress

 If one or more side tables show significant storage consumption, or contain a large number of records beyond configured retention, follow the steps in this section, which describe remedies for a single side table.
 The same steps can be repeated for more tables if necessary.

-#### 1. Cleanup lags behind
+#### 1. Assess auto cleanup backlog

 First, gather information on the latency of the side table delete statements and the rate of deletion per second over the last few hours.
 Next, estimate the time required to clean up the side table by considering both the stale row count and the delete latency.